What to Do With an Inheritance

 5. Pay Off Your Debt

-If you've created an emergency fund and contributed enough to your 401(k) to at least take advantage of your full employer match, tackling high-interest debt is one of the best uses for your inheritance.
+If you have a flush emergency fund and contribute enough to your 401(k) to at least take advantage of your full employer match (and ideally more), tackling high-interest debt is one of the best uses for your inheritance.

 6. Consider Buying a Home

-You might be able to use your inheritance to jumpstart homeownership, providing an attractive entry point into the financial benefits of owning real estate, like equity-building and the potential for increased financial security.
+You might be able to use your inheritance to jump-start homeownership and experience the financial benefits of owning real estate, like building equity and increasing financial security.

 But practice caution using all or most of your inheritance as a down payment, especially if you may struggle to afford monthly mortgage payments, property taxes, emergency repairs, renovations and other house-related costs once the house is yours.
 If you're too hasty in using your inheritance to leverage large purchases, you could end up taking on more debt than you can afford to pay off once the inheritance is gone.